 All.Can international is funded by several funding partners, who provide a given financial contribution (annually) to the association to fund the entire All.Can initiative.

 All.Can international operates at an international level.
-National All.Can initiatives also exist as independent initiatives in several countries across Europe, North America and Australia.
+National All.Can initiatives also exist as independent initiatives in several countries across Europe, America, Asia and Australia.
 These national initiatives are part of the All.Can family but each has its own governance structure.
 They may use the All.Can branding as long as they agree in writing to adhere to the All.Can international Terms of Reference.

 All.Can international operates a strict editorial control policy, with complete editorial control resting with all members who contribute to any given publication or output.